chelik10228/virus-simulator/README.md

 pip install pygame
 ```

-But if you have Linux Distibution just enter:
+But if you have Linux Distribution just enter:
 ```
 python VirusSimulator.py
 ```